 6. Has a meaning that isn’t totally lame, like “Gaelic for mulch,” or sordid, like “free with the sexytime.”

-7. Is easy enough for her toddler brother to say without creating an embarrassing nickname the press will never ever ever stop using (says the girl with a weird childhood nickname thanks to her slightly older brother).
+7. Is easy enough for his toddler sister to say without creating an embarrassing nickname the press will never ever ever stop using (says the girl with a weird childhood nickname thanks to her slightly older brother).

 9. Nothing too stripper-y or sounding like a type of candy or that her mom would raise a single eyebrow over.

-10. Rolls off the tongue when you’re yelling at her and her brother.
-“PRINCE GEORGE AND PRINCESS CHARLOTTE YOU STOP PLAYING CATCH WITH GRANDMA’S CROWN RIGHT NOW.”
+10. Rolls off the tongue when you’re yelling at her and her siblings.
+“PRINCE LOUIS AND PRINCESS CHARLOTTE YOU STOP PLAYING CATCH WITH GRANDMA’S CROWN RIGHT NOW.”

 What were your biggest obstacles in picking your kids’ names?